-The BFA in Art - Drawing offers professional, studio-based training in the visual arts with all the advantages of a university education.
+The BFA in Art + Design: Drawing offers professional, studio-based training in the visual arts with all the advantages of a university education.

 The BFA is a professional degree with concentrated areas of specialization, so you will take more art courses than you would in a BA program.
 At UMass Dartmouth, you also have the advantages of a university education where you can diversify your studies and expand your career opportunities.

 You will learn fundamental skills and contemporary drawing practices through a wide spectrum of drawing course offerings such as:

 You will develop cross-disciplinary sensitivity—with the possibility of combining drawing with painting, printmaking, photography, digital media, textiles, sculpture, time-based media, installation and other disciplines in contemporary art making.
 You will also be able to explore fields across the university, such as business, engineering, and science.

 As you move through the curriculum, you'll develop your own portfolio of critical, perceptual, and technical skills.